atacratic/ports/README.md

   Stream.toList '(handle !go with Runtime.handler (Cons g ()))
 ```

-`Runtime.run` is a scheduler, which takes all the emitted values and dispatches them into the next function along.
+`Runtime.run` is a scheduler, which takes all the emitted values and dispatches them into the next function along, repeatedly, until there's nothing left to do.

 ## Motivation

 I wanted to write this to explore the possibilities for [actor](https://en.wikipedia.org/wiki/Actor_model)-style programming in Unison, but under the constraint that the 'actors' be composable according to their types.
 I'm excited that Unison's ability types can express the necessary stuff so directly.

 I also wanted to see if I could get a work scheduler of some description to pass the Unison typechecker.
 Unison doesn't have any escape hatches (no `unsafeCoerce`) - or at least, not yet - and it wasn't obvious to me how to write a scheduler without that.

+I'd like to get reactions and ideas from other people: please hit me up on the Unison [slack](https://www.unisonweb.org/community)!

 ## Assessment and learnings